Tehama County Genealogical

 Los Molinos Cemetery

-These are the known cemeteries/burial sites both active and inactive that are known in Tehama County.
+NOTE: All "Listings" below contain ONLY THOSE THAT HAVE A MARKER.
+They are in .pdf format and are searchable.
+See "NEW!" link above for a listing of ALL BURIALS in Oak Hill, St. Mary's and Lowry cemeteries.
+Listed below are the known cemeteries/burial sites both active and inactive that are known in Tehama County.
 Several of these are on private property; please ask permission first from the property owners.
 Photos of headstones from Tehama County cemeteries are available below.
 If you have photos of any headstones missing from this collection (especially the smaller, more remote ones) and would like to share them, please contact us.
-NOTE: All "Listings" below are in .pdf format and are searchable.

 ACTIVE CEMETERIES (Please do NOT post these photos to other websites!